GPU-Blood-Cell-Simulation/Simulation-Client/README.md

 Use the blood cells editor to define blood cell types yourself - including vertices, springs betweeen them, colors and quantity.
 The vein editor allows you to creae your own tree-like hierarchy of vein segments including both simple cylinders and bifurcations.
 Each segment can be bent and rotated.

-When "compile and run" is clicked the data you defined is going to be serialized to C++ headers that will be compiled into the server.
-The server is automatically run and the data it renders is streamed back to the client.
+When "Compile and run" is clicked the data you defined is going to be serialized to C++ headers that will have to be compiled into the server.
+If you so desire (click "Run locally"), it can be done automatically and the server will be automatically run and the data it renders will streamed back to the client.

 ## Keyboard controls